beeva-arturomartinez/beeva-best-practices/backend/python/README.md

 ##### 3.12.3.9 Constants
 Constants are usually defined on a module level and written in all capital letters with underscores separating words.
 Examples include MAX_OVERFLOW and TOTAL .

-##### 3.12.3.10 Designing for inheritance
-Always decide whether a class's methods and instance variables (collectively: "attributes") should be public or non-public.
-If in doubt, choose non-public; it's easier to make it public later than to make a public attribute non-public.

 ### 4. Python 2 vs Python 3